xrigau/hello_flutter_web/README.md

 # hello_flutter_web

-A new Flutter Web project.
+A new Flutter for Web project.

 ## Getting Started